 *1 = most socioeconomically deprived quintile , 5 = least socioeconomically deprived quintile.

 Figure 2 below shows the number of finishers per 1000 persons for each IMD quintile, and overall, for each month in the study period.
 The participation rate showed a general positive trend (ignoring seasonal fluctuations) in all deprivation quintiles.
 In all cases participation can be seen to increase exponentially from 2010 to 2013, before exhibiting linear growth from 2014 to 2019.
-There is a clear difference between the participation rates for different IMD deprivation quintiles, with the most deprived 20% of LSOAs having participation rates that have been consistently under ¼ of the least deprived 20% of LSOAs.
+There is a clear difference between the participation rates for different IMD deprivation quintiles, with the most deprived 20% of LSOAs having participation rates that have been between min% and max% lower than of the least deprived 20% of LSOAs.
 By 2019 the most deprived quintile of the population had similar participation rates as the least deprived did in 2013, six years earlier.

 Figure 2.
 Mean monthly parkrun finishers per 1000 persons from January 2010 to December 2019, by IMD quintile.